boyleconnor/WikiBrainDocker/README.md

 the current working directory).

-Alternatively, one can use "docker build -t IMAGENAME ." where IMAGENAME is the name you want to give your image (e.g. "WikibrainImage") as a way of building the docker image and "docker run --sysctl kernel.shmmax=64205988352 --sysctl kernel.shmall=15675290 -v HOMEPATHFOROUTPUTFILES:/output --name outputFiles -it IMAGENAME" to then begin to run the shell.
+Alternatively, one can use "docker build -t IMAGENAME ." where IMAGENAME is the name you want to give your image (e.g. "WikiBrain") as a way of building the docker image.
+Once the image has been successfully built, run it by typing "docker run --sysctl kernel.shmmax=64205988352 --sysctl kernel.shmall=15675290 -v HOMEPATHFOROUTPUTFILES:/output --name outputFiles -it IMAGENAME" to then begin to run the shell.

 The dockerfile does the following when it builds the image: